My Winter Survival Guide - Maintain Immune System

 Remedies with ancient history

 We are slowly heading towards winter.
 Due to seasonal changes many of us have already experienced cold or flu.
-Several researchers from the past were focused on using medicinal herbs like elderberries, echinacea and even medicinal mushrooms as natural alternatives to treat symptoms of upper respiratory tract infections and to boost the immune system.
+Several researchers from the past were focused on using medicinal herbs like elderberries and echinacea as natural alternatives to treat symptoms of upper respiratory tract infections and to boost the immune system.
 This is because of the fact that these plants and their parts are packed with beneficial bioactive compounds that have the ability to modulate and enhance the immune system.
 Let us discuss more details about them in the following section.

 Elderberry, Echinacea, and Medicinal Mushrooms